JoranJix/Undressify/README.md

 - FINALLY fixed the naked function
 - Fixed the missing Avatars button in the users menu
-- Fixed a problm when you got stuck in the options menu
+- Fixed a problem when you got stuck in the options menu

 ### Version 1.54